HanFu1019/Swedish-Bird-Image-Classification/README.md

 ## Introduction
 Bird species identification is critical for fields such as conservation biology, ecology, and biodiversity research.
 Traditional identification methods are often labor-intensive and prone to human error.
 This project automates the identification process using Convolutional Neural Networks (CNNs), which can handle large image datasets with high precision.
 High-quality datasets from eBird and YOLOv8 for image standardization provide a strong foundation for robust, scalable bird identification models.

+## Scraper
+This project contains a series of scripts located in the `scraper` folder designed to scrape bird images from a specified location.
+To use the scraper, follow these steps in order:

+1. **Get Bird List**: Run [`1_birds_list.py`](scraper/1_birds_list.py) to fetch a list of bird species for a specified country.
+To find the location code to use, visit [eBird Explore](https://ebird.org/explore) and enter your region in the "Enter a region" box.
+The species will be saved in `ebird_species.txt`, which contains the identifiers needed for the following steps.

+2. **Download CSV Links**: Execute [`2_csv_download.py`](scraper/2_csv_download.py) to generate CSV files containing image links for each species.
+Note that you'll need to create an account on eBird and use your cookies (headers) in the script for authentication.
+You'll be prompted to enter the number of images to download per species.
+The CSV files will be stored in a `Dataset` directory, organized by species.

+3. **Rename Folders**: Run [`3_folder_name_change.py`](scraper/3_folder_name_change.py) to rename the species folders based on the scientific names extracted from the CSV files.
+This step ensures the folder names reflect the correct scientific classifications.

+4. **Download Images**: Finally, run [`4_images_download.py`](scraper/4_images_download.py) to download the actual images using the links from the CSV files.
+You can choose your desired resolution from available options, and the images will be saved in their respective species folders.

 ## Dataset
 The dataset contains 507,000 images of Swedish bird species, sourced from eBird.
 Images are filtered by quality and standardized to a consistent square aspect ratio using YOLOv8, a state-of-the-art object detection model.
 The dataset is organized in class-labeled folders, ready for model training.